Our use of Cookies

 Laboratory diagnosis

-The diagnostic tests are carried out according to the principles established by the Office International des Epizooties, now known as the World Organisation for Animal Health.
-Notably the Manual of Diagnostic Tests and Vaccines for Terrestrial Animals, and methods developed in house by the novel diagnostics and research teams in Fera.
+Diagnostic tests are carried out according to the principles established by the Office International des Epizooties, now known as the World Organisation for Animal Health.
 The OIE is the world organisation responsible for standardising diagnostic tests for animal pests and diseases and oversees the rules governing trade.

 Diagnosis of Foulbrood Diseases